Part Three-1: The Ideological Epoch and the Dynamics of a Train Wreck

 Fact: For tens of thousands of years prior to the invention of agriculture, the global human hunter-gatherer population remained stable at around 5-6 million… nature certainly knew what it was doing back then.
 It took the ideas of agriculture and animal husbandry a long time to take-root and spread so by the 4th millennium BCE the world-wide human population had only grown by one million or so.
 By that time the momentum of the these two inventions was beginning to pick up, fueling the growth of larger and larger agrarian settlements and the first appearance of city-states.
 By the 3rd millennium BCE the great empires of the western world began to flourish and mankind’s numbers increased to 8 million and doubled again to 16 million by the 2nd millennium BCE.
 2000 years later, around the time of Christ, there was a nearly ten-fold explosion of humans to 140 million world-wide and a thousand years later (circa William the Conqueror) it doubled again to 290 million.
 Mankind’s population hit the 1 billion mark during the reign of Napoleon (1805).
 In the remaining 200 years the exponential curve went ballistic and today the human population sits at a little over 7 billion and expected to top-out at around 11 billion towards the latter part of the twenty-first century.
 (Source: Wikipedia)

 If the ideas of agriculture and the domestication of wild animals had never been conceived the projected estimate of human hunter-gatherer populations world-wide for this current period (the 21st century) has been pegged at somewhere between 6-7 million tops.
-But, as everyone knows, due to agriculture our numbers for this century will actually be in the 7-11 billion range which means the population of our species will be roughly one thousand to fifteen hundred times what it would have been had mankind not interfered with the natural order of life on planet Earth.
+But, as everyone knows, due to agriculture our numbers for this century will actually be in the 7-11 billion range which means the population of our species will be roughly 1500 to 2000 times as many as it would have been had mankind not interfered with the natural order of life on planet Earth.

 Do the math.
 If one species-group causes themselves (plus all their domesticated livestock and poultry) to become grossly over-populated by a magnitude of one-thousand to fifteen hundred times the numbers as prescribed by natural law then these factors will surely exert immense stress upon the biosphere’s fragile infrastructure… how can they not.
 Under these conditions there’s bound to be an awful lot of ‘pushing and shoving’ going on and sadly, it’s been the rest of the Earth’s living organisms that have been ‘pushed and shoved’, many to the point of extinction.
 Human activity now accounts for an estimated loss of 30,000 plant and animal species every year and this is why the terms ‘poison’ and ‘demon-seeds’ are occasionally used to describe the inventions of agriculture and animal husbandry.